Introduced in August 2012, EMIR covers three areas: clearing, reporting and risk mitigation.

 EMIR’s risk mitigation provisions are wide-ranging, and include imposing risk management regulation on bilaterally cleared derivatives, whether the contract involves EU-based firms only, or firms based outside the EU.

 Working out the full implications of EMIR continues to be a pressing issue for many firms.
-SteelEye was launched to help firms comply smarterTM and provides firms with the tools to meet their EMIR Reporting requirements.
+SteelEye was launched to help firms comply smarterTM and provides firms with a comprehensive EMIR Reporting solution.
 To learn more about how SteelEye can help you comply, book a demo!